Welcome to Solar Fuels Research Environment Umeå Website!

 The ‘Artificial Leaf Project Umeå’ was formed in 2011 and is supported until 2016 by a 40,3 MSEK grant of the the Wallenberg Foundation.
 In this project we develop a leaf-like membrane that, when immersed in water and exposed to sun light, will split water and evolve oxygen on one side, and hydrogen on the other.
 Such an ‘artificial leaf’ opens the road for cheap off-grid fuel production that allows powering houses, cars and small transportable devices.

-The MicroBiorefine project was formed recently (in 2015) with the total project’s budget about 23 MSEK mainly supported by the Energimyndigheten.
-This project brings together expertise in different disciplines and utilizes advanced analytical and bioanalytical methods, as well as unique opportunities to combine algal/cyanobacterial cultivation in pilot scale associated with wastewater and processes in power plants.
+The MicroBiorefine project was formed in 2015 with the total project’s budget of about 34 MSEK, mainly supported by supported by the Swedish Research Agency and FORMAS.
+This project brings together expertise of different disciplines and utilizes advanced analytical and biochemical methods, as well as unique opportunities to combine algal/cyanobacterial cultivation in pilot scale associated with wastewater reclamation and processes in power plants.
 Seven research teams at Umeå University, the Swedish University of Agricultural Sciences in Umeå and Luleå University are executing the project, which is also linked to infrastructural resources at the SP Technical Research Institute.
 The project will result in new fundamental knowledge of photosynthetic microorganisms from northern habitats and opportunities to exploit their unique properties in the development of resource-efficient processes for a biobased society.